 A little of that powerful stuff goes a long way, which is a good thing, since raspberry ketones occur in minute quantities naturally at somewhere between 0.0001% and 0.0004% by weight.
 It would take 90 pounds of raspberries to make a single dose of the real stuff, which would obviously make it pricey.

 The evolution of chemistry gets the credit for synthetically created raspberry ketones, which make the compound an affordable option for anyone who wants to try it as a weight-loss aid.
 If you’re interested in the details of how it’s accomplished in the lab, you can check out these cited sources.
 (4, 5, 6)

+Raspberry ketones are similar in structure to capsaicin, which may help with weight loss.
 The molecular structure of natural raspberry ketones originally caught the attention of chemists because of its similarity to capsaicin (found in chili peppers) and synephrine, which is a stimulant.
 Both of these possess proven effects in ramping up metabolic processes.
 (7, 8)

 Isolated fat cells from rats placed in test tubes with raspberry ketones produced two encouraging results:

-- Fat breakdown, referred to as lipolysis, took place more quickly through a heightened sensitivity of the cells to norepinephrine, which is a fat-burning hormone.
+1) Fat breakdown, referred to as lipolysis, took place more quickly through a heightened sensitivity of the cells to norepinephrine, which is a fat-burning hormone.

-- Fat cells released larger amounts of adiponectin, a hormone that may help regulate both metabolism and blood sugar levels.
+2) Fat cells released larger amounts of adiponectin, a hormone that may help regulate both metabolism and blood sugar levels.

 Since overweight people have lower levels of adiponectin that rise when they drop fat (9, 10), researchers concluded raspberry ketones could help herd that particular hormone balance in the right direction.